Are you looking for the traits and signs that allow you to spot (and potentially avoid) a low-value man?

 When you don’t have a goal, you end up working for those who do have a goal.

 And while working for someone else is NOT an indicator of low quality, taking whatever comes your way with no preference and no ambition to move forward, certainly is.

-When you couple low sex drive with no life purpose, goals and motivation, you basically get a human plant.
+When you couple a low sex drive with no life purpose, goals, and motivation, you basically get a human plant.